Bibliography of the Russian Revolution and Civil War

 The period covered is 1904–1923, beginning approximately with the 1905 Russian Revolution and ending approximately with the death of Lenin.
 The works on the Revolution and Civil War in the Russian Empire extend to 1926.

 Topics covered include the Russian Revolution (1905), the February and October Revolutions in 1917, and the Russian Civil War, as well as closely related events, and biographies of prominent individuals involved in the Revolution and Civil War.
 A limited number of English translations of significant primary sources are included along with references to larger archival collections.
 This bibliography does not include newspaper articles (except primary sources and references), fiction or photo collections created during or about the Revolution or Civil War.

 For works on the Russo-Japanese War, see Bibliography of the Russo-Japanese War; for works on the Russian involvement in World War I, see Bibliography of Russia during World War I.

-Works included below are referenced in the notes or bibliographies of scholarly secondary sources or journals.
-Included works should: be published by an independent academic or notable non-governmental publisher; be authored by an independent and notable subject matter expert; or have significant independent scholarly journal reviews.
-Works published by non-academic government entities are excluded.

 This bibliography is restricted to history.
 (Note: Memoirs and diaries with a clear historical importance as shown by academic citations and publishing are included in a section.)